Hunting Daze Review: Folk Horror Meets Fraternity

 Hunting Daze is a powerful horror film that depicts the ugly nature of toxic masculinity and groupthink.
 Ricci’s performance as a lone wolf temporarily welcomed into a pack of predators is chilling and irresistible.
 Hunting Daze deserves high praise and buzz for its haunting premise and nearly perfect execution.

-Hunting Daze was screened at SXSW on March 9-14, 2024.
-Read our SXSW reviews and our list of films to watch at SXSW 2024!
+Hunting Daze was screened at SXSW on March 9-14, 2024 and will be screened at the 2024 Fantasia Film Festival.
+Read our SXSW reviews!

 Hunting Daze Trailer (Letterboxd)